Equitable Division of Marital Property in Georgia

 Dividing the marital estate is a critical part of any divorce.
 The process becomes even more complicated and potentially contentious based on what’s involved and both spouses’ willingness to compromise.

 You are essentially dissolving a legal entity and are entitled to a fair portion of what you have built as a couple.
 So don’t feel pressured to accept a disproportionate settlement or accept that you don’t have claims to certain property.
-Your attorney should know your goals and how to accomplish them.
+Your divorce settlement attorney should know your goals and how to accomplish them.

 Our team assists with every aspect of dividing marital property: